 The first step in calculating lead time is to factor in the reordering delay.
 For example;

-When considering the total amount of time for a purchase order to be delivered from a supplier, factoring in the time taken for the supplier to accept and process the order.
+When considering the total amount of time for a purchase order to be delivered from a supplier, factor in the time taken for the supplier to accept and process the order.
 So, if the supplier only accepts reorders once a week and you place an order 4 days before the day the order will be accepted by the supplier, your inventory will need to last an addition four days.
 This additional 4 days is known as the reordering delay.
 The lead time is the sum of the supply delay, which is how long the shipment takes to reach your inventory, plus the reordering delay.

 Therefore, the lead time formula is: